Hendrix-CS/csci285/labs/election.md

 * Complete: Notebook can be read easily w/o needing to reference this page for additional detail.
 It should read like a self-contained report.
 It can be executed without producing runtime errors.
 All steps (1-5) are finished and all discussion questions are answered.

 * Partially complete: Notebook can be executed without producing runtime errors.
 Steps (1-5) are attempted.

-* Bonus: If you complete the lab before the mid-terms on November 8th, then you can get 15 additional points added to your Exam #2 grade. this is enough to turn a "B" into an "A".